-Because Polycor owns it’s 30 quarries and 12 factories, it's are able to process it's own blocks and custom finish slabs, offering a variety of textured options which not many companies offer.
+Because Polycor owns its 50 quarries and 13 factories, they're able to process its own blocks and custom finish slabs, offering a variety of textured options which not many companies offer.
 The antiqued (also called brushed and leathered) finish is gaining popularity in marble, granite and soapstone for its smooth and pronounced natural rock feel.

 Island pendants Global Lighting’s Ethos collection.
 The White Cherokee backsplash is a continuous slab sliced down to 1 cm and reinforced for strength.

 White Cherokee marble comes from Polycor’s Tate, Georgia quarry.
 Each one of Wagner’s slabs were cut from the same block to ensure consistency from slab to slab - even the large 1 cm piece for her stunning backsplash.
 "They sent me photos when they cut the White Cherokee.
 It was fascinating to see it cut from the block," she said.

 A backsplash like this is a tricky wall-to-wall install for a fabricator (and this is actually between finished end panels and a custom hood).
 The sheer weight of a traditional 3 cm slab of marble in this applicaion is challenging enough.
 Working and reaching over top of base cabinetry and maneuvering a slab between finished cabinetry without scraping an edge is a back breaker (and a nail biter).
 The 1cm thin slab helped achieve a tight fit without the headache.

 For the island, fabricator Fred Paulk cut the side slab on a 45 to continue the vein of the countertop and made a seamless mitre on one end.
 The faucet is by Kallista.